-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 “I use every opportunity with the top officials of both the prime minister’s office as well as the ministries of economy and foreign affairs to make my case that Turkey should follow the example of other G-20 countries and increase their professional PR and lobbying support in the US,” Alptekin said.
 “As a business leader I lobby the Turkish government for domestic policy reform as well as international outreach I deem necessary for the improvement of Turkey's standing in the world.
 But lobbying the government is not the same as lobbying for the government.
 I never at any time in my career lobbied on behalf of the government of Turkey.”

 Alptekin’s troubles started last June when his Dutch company, Inovo BV, signed a deal to become the sole Turkish representative of Ratio Oil Exploration, an Israeli firm that is one of three companies with the right to drill in the Leviathan gas field beneath the eastern Mediterranean Sea.
 “Ratio hereby confirms that it has in place a service agreement with Inovo BV and it has granted Inovo with the rights to exclusively represent Ratio in the Republic of Turkey for exploring and managing the opportunity to export gas from Leviathan into Turkey,” according to a copy of a letter on Ratio letterhead, signed by Ratio’s chairman of the board, Ligad Rotlevy, and obtained by BuzzFeed News.
+Phone messages left at Ratio’s offices in Tel Aviv were not answered.

 The letter was dated June 28, 2016.
 Just over two weeks later, on July 15, an attempted coup in Turkey left more than 200 people dead.
 The government blamed supporters of Gülen.
 Many Turks in the business community, including critics of the Erdoğan government, rose up against the Gülenists as patriotic fervor swept the land.
 Even enemies of Erdoğan joined rallies against the coup plotters and held up Turkish flags.

-That’s when Alptekin says he decided to leverage his years of contacts and wealth to do what he saw as his duty as a proud Turk — while bolstering his own status in Washington and Ankara.
+That's when Alptekin decided to leverage his long-standing relationships and wealth, he said, to do what he saw as his duty as a proud Turk — while bolstering his own status in Washington and Ankara.
 So he hired a lobbyist through Inovo BV to take on Gülen.

 Alptekin said he also realized he needed someone in Washington to help him on Ratio, which he hoped would turn into a deal worth billions of dollars.
 It was, Alptekin said, in his financial and political interests to help improve the business climate between the US and Turkey by removing stumbling blocks, which included Gülen.